zeppole

 Strawberry Rhubarb Streusel Coffeecake

-It’s Mother’s Day this weekend (you remembered, right?) and if you are celebrating your Mom or any other women in your life, we have a lovely (and easy!) coffeecake for you to put together.
-It is made with our 5 minute no-knead brioche and a delicious strawberry-rhubarb filling, but in a pinch you can use your favorite store-bought jam to substitute.
-We also have a coffeecake in Blueberry if that is more your jam (pun intended).
+It’s Mother’s Day this weekend and if you are celebrating your Mom or any other women in your life, we have a lovely (and easy!) coffeecake for you to put together.
+It is made with my 5 minute no-knead brioche and a delicious strawberry-rhubarb filling, but in a pinch you can use your favorite store-bought jam to substitute.
+There’s also coffeecake in Blueberry if that is more your jam (pun intended).

 Strawberry Rhubarb Streusel Coffeecake